-A communication is given if sent by fax, when the sender's fax machine produces a report that the fax was sent in full to the addressee.
+A communication is given if:

+- (a) sent by email, on the business day after it was sent; - (b) sent by fax, when the sender's fax machine produces a report that the fax was sent in full to the addressee.
 That report is conclusive evidence that the addressee received the fax in full at the time indicated on that report.